Philadelphia Eagles vs. New York Jets NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - The Jets have covered the spread once this year when underdogs by 6.5 points or more (in five chances).

-- When New York records more than 22.8 points, it is 2-1 against the spread and 2-1 overall.
+- When New York scores more than 22.8 points, it is 2-1 against the spread and 2-1 overall.

-- In games that New York totals over 341.1 yards, the team is 2-3 against the spread and 2-3 overall.
+- New York is 2-3 against the spread and 2-3 overall when the team piles up over 341.1 yards.

 - The Jets have turned the ball over 24 times this season, 12 more turnovers than the Eagles have forced (12).